Film / Little Miss Sunshine

 - Bungled Suicide: Frank.

-- Cheerful Child: Olive, though breaks down at one time, is always jolly and endearing.
+- Cheerful Child: Olive, even though she breaks down once, is almost always jolly and endearing.

 - Chekhov's Gun: The porn magazines.

 - Also the eye tests Olive picks up at the hospital.

 - Olive's pink CD player, which turns out to contain the music for her infamous burlesque routine.